do8572/Financial-Time-Series-Prediction/README.md

     ├── visualization                           # Code for visualization of data and results ├── Financial_Time_Series_Prediction.pdf    # Pdf of final report ├── report.ipynb                            # Jupyter notebook used for report
+    ├── environment.yml                         # Conda environment used for report
     └── README.md
 ```